When I take my last breath, I will still be following Christ.

 Let me add three snippets of verses that cross my mind from time to time and reinforce

-Romans 14:4 “Who are you to judge another man’s servant?” – All of us will stand in fall only on the mercy and judgement of Christ.
+Romans 14:4 “Who are you to judge another man’s servant?” – All of us will stand and fall only on the mercy and judgement of Christ.

 Job 13:15 “Though He slay me, yet I will hope in Him” – Whatever may come, whatever choices I make, I will place my hope in Christ.